ROME COLOSSEUM HISTORY

-Who built the Colosseum?Construction of Colosseum began under the rule of Emperor Vespasian around 70-72 AD.
+Construction of Colosseum began under the rule of Emperor Vespasian around 70-72 AD.
 By the time of his death, in 79, it was completed up to the third story.
 Vespasian son Titus completed the construction in the year 80.
-It underwent several changes during the region of Domitian, also known as the Flavian and was therefore called the Flavian Amphitheater.
+It underwent several changes during the region of Domitian, also known as the Flavian, and was therefore called the Flavian Amphitheater.

-Where is Colosseum located?It is located in the valley between Palatine, Esquiline and Caelian Hills, in an area that had previously been part of the imposing Domus Aurea, a complex built by Emperor Nero after the Great Fire of Rome in 64.
+The Colosseum is in the valley between Palatine, Esquiline and Caelian Hills.
+In an area that had previously been part of the imposing Domus Aurea, a complex built by Emperor Nero, after the Great Fire of Rome in 64.
 The Domus Aurea palace was surrounded by pavilions, gardens, and porches, with the colossal bronze statue of Nero, commonly known as “Colossus of Nero“ in the vestibule.
-Although the majority of Domus Aurea was destructed, the Colossus was preserved and eventually moved on a place outside the Flavian Amphitheater, and it is believed that the name Colosseum originated from the statue of Nero.
+Although the majority of Domus Aurea was destructed, the Colossus was preserved and eventually moved on a place outside the Flavian Amphitheater.
+It is believed that the name Colosseum originated from the statue of Nero.
 You can see the Colosseum location map here.

 What was Colosseum used for?

 The shows at the Colosseum were held until the 6th century AD when the costs became too high to justify the expenses, and the public’s interest had changed.